-Information on the Group's internal control is presented in the Statement on Internal Control laid out on page 23 and 24 of this Annual Report.
+Information on the Group's internal control is presented in the Statement on Internal Control laid out on page 22 to 23 of this Annual Report.

 Relationship with the Auditors

 The Company maintains a professional and transparent relationship with the Auditors in seeking professional advice to ensure compliance with the accounting standards.